Dr. Ernest Reilly, LCSW

 Adolescent & Young Adult Therapy

-“Some adolescents / teenagers have minor issues and just need a little assistance to get back on their feet and back on track.
-Whereas some adolescents / teenagers have very serious issues such as teenage depression, eating disorders, teenage violence, substance abuse, and many more serious issues that need more significant interventions.
+“Some adolescents/teenagers and young adults have minor issues and just need a little assistance to get back on their feet and back on track.
+Whereas some have serious issues, such as teenage anxiety, depression, trauma, grief, eating disorders, substance abuse, and many more serious issues that need more significant interventions.
 Some teens go to counseling to prevent problems from occurring in the future and some come to solve current problems or heal from past wounds.